Marking with urine is one of the most ordinary things a dog does. Dogs are territorial by nature, and leaving a scent is how they stake a claim.

 Dog Socialization

-- It may help reduce separation anxiety.
+- It can ease separation anxiety.

 How to Stop a Dog From Marking Inside the House